mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

 ## Keyboard layout

-QWERTY is a terrible historical accident, but switching to an alternative keyboard layout such as Dvorak is still optional in my opinion, provided you have a good keyboard and do not ever hold any keys/use key chords.
+QWERTY is a terrible historical accident, but switching to an alternative keyboard layout such as [Dvorak][dvorak] is still optional in my opinion, provided you have a good keyboard and do not ever hold any keys/use key chords.

 However, Dvorak will make typing more comfortable.
 I can confirm this as a person [who switched a year ago](/post/dvorak-rocks.html).
 I still remember